mudzereli/DayzEpochChernarus/README.md

 - **TakeClothes** - Roleplay/Clothing
 - **ZombieTruck** - Fun/Zombie Testing
 - **Suicide** - Quickly End Life
+- **Safezones** - Prevents AI from ganking in trader cities
+- **Loot Tweaks** - Can easily customize loot spawns via config.
+By default less loot spawns since there are less players to compete with.
+- **More Types of Guns/Vehicles** - Configs have been altered to make more guns and vehicles available through natural spawns.

 ##REQUIREMENTS
 - **MYSQL Database Access** - Can host on your own PC or separate PC or try **[FreeMYSQLHosting.net](http://www.freemysqlhosting.net/)** or **[db4free.net](http://www.db4free.net/)**